ResultadosDigitais/matrix/README.md

 - Redirect to /home when unlogged user enter in /office
 - Open external meeting when the user enter in a room
 - On reload, keep user in the last room
+- Notify when an user enter in a room

 Next priority steps:
 - Implement room Design